yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for METFORMIN (12 total), please visit the HSDB record page.
+For more complete data on absorption, distribution, and excretion of metformin (12 items in total), please visit the HSDB records page.

 Toxicity/Toxicokinetics